Savings account: India

-In India, Savings Bank did not exist at most banks in India.
-Customers only relied on fixed deposits for their savings.
-Canara Bank (earlier Canara Banking Corporation Limited) introduced the concept of a Savings Bank account in 1920 with very stringent norms.
-A customer could deposit minimum Rupee one and maximum Rupees one thousand.
-He was not allowed to carry a balance beyond Rupees two thousand.And most important the customer could not withdraw his money whenever he wanted to, he had to give three days' notice to the bank to withdraw his money.
-Banks found innovative ways of adding to their income from Savings Accounts.
-For every passbook, the customers were asked to pay 25 paise(now given free of cost).
-Besides banks enjoyed the freedom to fix the interest rate on deposits on the lowest credit balance of any one day of each month.
-For some time the rate of interest on Savings Account in Indian Banks were regulated by Reserve Bank of India.
-Now again it is decided by individual Banks in India but they are to follow the Know your customer guidelines introduced in 2002.
+They were not popular among the common man until the 1920s.
+Savings accounts did not exist at most banks in India for a lot of time.
+People relied primarily on fixed deposits for preserving their savings.
+Canara Bank (earlier Canara Banking Corporation Limited) introduced the concept of a savings account in 1920, with a set of very rigid rules.
+If a customer wanted to, he could deposit a minimum of ₹1, and a maximum of ₹1000.
+They were not allowed to carry a balance beyond ₹2000.
+They had to give a notice of three days to the bank to be able to withdraw their money.
+The banks also enjoyed the freedom to fix the interest rate on deposits on the lowest credit balance of any one day of each month.